robcarver17/skipperman/docs/group_allocation_help.md

 - Changes made in the individual day view will only affect that day

 This can also be done with singlehanded sailors, who can be put in different sailing groups and/or in different boats on each day.

+# Quick reports

+If you choose one of the two 'quick report' options in the menu, you can run a [group allocation report](group_allocation_report_help.md) or a [spotter sheet](spotter_sheet_report.md).
+These reports will run with the printing options currently set up and they **will not be published to the public**.
+If you want to publish them, or change the report settings, go to the relevant part of the [reports menu.](reporting_help.md).